 What are Facebook 3D Photos?

-Facebook describes this new feature as “a new way to share your memories and moments in time with a fun, lifelike dimension in both News Feed and VR.
+Facebook describes 3D Photos as “a new way to share your memories and moments in time with a fun, lifelike dimension in both News Feed and VR.
 With technology that captures the distance between the subject in the foreground and the background, 3D photos bring scenes to life with depth and movement.”
-So i guess thats probably the best way to describe it.

 My interest